Wednesday 6th September, 2023

 18:15

-I arrived at the campsite at 4:30pm, which is a lovely change from my two previous finishes of 7pm.
-This gave me plenty of time to relax and sort out my feet, which have been rewarded for their effort with Compeed plasters today; so let’s see how they cope with the rest of the journey.
-The showers are very nice here, and the shop is well-stocked and full of treats and essentials.
+I arrived at the campsite at 4:30 pm, which is a lovely change from my two previous finishes of 7 pm.
+This gave me plenty of time to relax and sort out my feet, which have been rewarded for their effort with Compeed plasters today — so let’s see how they cope with the rest of the journey.
+The showers are very nice here, and the shop is well-stocked with treats and essentials.
 One thing I never thought I’d miss on this trip is an orange; I’ve had no fruit at all for nearly a week, so this was a welcome treat.

-A few other items I bought from the shop were shampoo, deodorant, kitchen roll and a tin of Spam for breakfast!
-After I pitched the tent, I limped to the showers with my new bottle of shampoo; I didn’t bother taking soap because I thought I would wash all over in said shampoo.
-However, after a good dollop was applied I soon discovered it was conditioner, which is not a great product for washing body parts that have been baked in mud, sweat and sun cream for 12 hours!
+A few other items I bought from the shop were shampoo, deodorant, kitchen roll, and a tin of Spam for breakfast!
+After I pitched the tent, I limped to the showers with my new bottle of shampoo; I didn’t bother taking soap because I thought I would wash all over with the shampoo.
+However, after a good dollop was applied, I soon discovered it was conditioner — which is not ideal for washing body parts that have been baked in mud, sweat, and sun cream for 12 hours!
 This was followed by the application of my deodorant, only to find that I’d actually bought antiperspirant!

 20:30

-I’ve just returned back to the tent after having a lovely meal at the Brotherswater Inn.
+I’ve just returned to the tent after having a lovely meal at the Brotherswater Inn.
 I had Cumberland sausage with roast potatoes and veg, all washed down with a refreshing pint of cider.
-This was a well-deserved treat don’t you think?
-I got chatting with this lady on the next table who was doing one of those ‘on a whim’ holidays, and not planned any routes or booked any accommodation.
-I found her story very interesting, but sitting so close together I wonder what she thought of my scent of Alberto “coconut and lychee” conditioner, with a hint of Lynx “The G.O.A.T. of Fragrance” antiperspirant?
+This was a well-deserved treat, don’t you think?
+I got chatting with a lady on the next table who was doing one of those ‘on a whim’ holidays, with no planned routes or booked accommodation.
+I found her story very interesting, but sitting so close together, I wonder what she thought of my scent of Alberto “Coconut and Lychee” conditioner, with a hint of Lynx “The G.O.A.T. of Fragrance” antiperspirant?

 Goodnight all.